Exterior Wall Water Intrusion Testing in Los Angeles

-For the purpose of this standard, a wall is a system which includes both exterior as well as the interior finishes.
-Furthermore, a wall as described here in the ASTM 2128 standard also includes fenestration, structural components as well as other systems such as plumbing and electrical for example.
+For the purpose of this standard, a wall is a system that includes both exterior as well as interior finishes.
+Furthermore, a wall as described herein the ASTM 2128 standard also includes fenestration, structural components as well as other systems such as plumbing and electrical for example.

 Not Just A Bunch Of Guys Armed With A Water Hose

-In order to properly diagnose a specific condition such as water within building walls one must first have a system of order.
-Another words, following a standardized testing procedure means no matter who reproduces a test to source a condition like water intrusion within a building wall, the tests will always be conducted the same way.
+In order to properly diagnose a specific condition such as water within building walls, one must first have a system of order.
+In other words, following a standardized testing procedure, means no matter who reproduces a test to source a condition like water intrusion within a building wall, the tests will always be conducted the same way.
 This is especially helpful in litigation cases for example.

 Testing To the ASTM E2128 Standards

-On short, the Exterior Wall Water Intrusion Testing performed by MAZZA is simply put, us following the parameters of the ASTM 2128, which is designed for professionals to conduct testing in a uniformed manner.
+In short, the Exterior Wall Water Intrusion Testing performed by the Water Intrusion Specialists Testing Agency is simply put, us following the parameters of the ASTM 2128, which is designed for professionals to conduct testing in a uniformed manner.

 Although, however, references to the ASTM 2128 standard may be made, but only for the purpose of identifying items of interest or issues is our first consideration in the evaluation process.
-We do not use this standard to evaluate below grade moisture intrusion issues, leakage through roofs nor is it intended to be used to evaluate swimming pools or other bodies which encapsulate water.
+We do not use this standard to evaluate below-grade moisture intrusion issues, leakage through roofs nor is it intended to be used to evaluate swimming pools or other bodies that encapsulate water.

 Moreover, the standard is not a design guide or design guide specification, pre-construction qualification procedure or quality control procedure.
-It’s simply intended as a guide to evaluating buildings which exhibit water leakage.
+It’s simply intended as a guide to evaluating buildings that exhibit water leakage.

 This Exterior Wall Water Intrusion Testing standard is intended to provide experts with a comprehensive method for evaluating water leaks in walls.
 These standards address performance expectations and the service history of a wall and the various components within walls.